 The Primary School for German-Czech Understanding and the First Private Eight-Year Grammar School of Thomas Mann (Grundschule der deutsch-tschechischen Verständigung und Thomas Mann Gymnasium) - a private school, originally run by the Union of Germans in the Region of Prague and Central Bohemia, entered in the Register of Schools, Pre-School Facilities and School Facilities.
 It educates pupils from the families claiming German nationality and pupils from mixed families, Czech families and families that returned after 1990 from the emigration in German-speaking countries.
 The language of instruction is Czech.
-Since the first grade there is the extended (compulsory) teaching of the German language and selected subjects are taught in German: History, Geography, Mathematics and Biology.
+Since the first grade there is the extended (compulsory) teaching of the German language and selected subjects are taught in German, as well.
+At grammar school, the following subjects (or their parts) are taught in German: History, Geography, Mathematics and Biology.
 The school performs the Deutsches Sprachdiplom II der KMK (the German Language Diploma programme protected by the Conference of Ministers of Education, Germany) and maintains intensive partner contacts with schools in Germany.